Battle of Glorieta Pass

 Union Captain Howland failed to charge the Confederates and the Union troops moved cautiously towards the Texans.
 Chivington planned to assault this natural fortress by deploying Downing's company and Howland's dismounted cavalry up the steep mountainside on the right to drive the Texans out of the Canyon.
 Wynkoop and Anthony's troops were to outflank the Texans on the left.
 The remaining troops were to keep up a steady fire.

-After about an hour, Chivington's men gradually forced Pyron's troops back.
-Then Company F of the Colorado Volunteers, under Captain Cook, charged down the road, and are said by some to have leapt all 103 horses across the broken bridge and charged three times through the Texans.
+Soon Chivington's men forced Pyron's troops back.
+Company F of the Colorado Volunteers, under Captain Cook, charged down the road, and are said by some to have leapt all 103 horses across the broken bridge and charged three times through the Texans.
 Downing's men drove the Texans up a side canyon and captured a number of prisoners.
 Further pursuit was abandoned when darkness fell.

 During the first skirmish, Major Pyron sent a courier to Colonel Scurry, camped at Galisteo, to ask for help.
 Scurry's troops and the supply wagons joined Pyron at Johnson's Ranch 3:00 a.m. on the 27th.